nrlab-CRUK/INVAR2/docs/SettingUp.md

 listing samples for multiple data sets.

 `BAM_FILE` is the name of the aligned BAM file for this sample.
-It will be relative to the `BAM_DIR` parameter, which by default will be a directory called `bam` in your project directory.
+It will be relative to the `BAM_PATH` parameter, which by default will be a directory called `bam` in your project directory.
 One can add an optional column `ACTIVE` to the layout file to prevent some BAM files being used for the analysis.
 If this column is present and has a value that is not either "true" or "yes", then the sample will not be included in the analysis.
 If the